hslayers/hslayers-ng/README.md

 ## Integration
 HSLayers-NG can be integrated into larger systems.
-See [crx-hslayers](https://github.com/hslayers/crx-hslayers) for an actively maintained widget for Wagtail/CodeRed CMS.
-Check [hub4everybody.com](https://hub4everybody.com/) to see, what you can achieve with this integration.
+Check [hub4everybody.com](https://hub4everybody.com/) to see, what you can achieve with such integration.

 ## Development
 ### Development server